tjsego/libSSR/docs/python/src/index.rst

 * Quantifying how well others can reproduce a given sample of stochastic simulation results.
 * Packaging encoded results and metadata to facilitate information exchange allowing reproducibility studies at scale.
-* Testing whether a given sample of stochastic simulation results matches those encoded in packaged data.
+* Statistical testing of whether a given sample of stochastic simulation results matches those encoded in packaged data.

 Installation
 =============

-libSSR is available for installation via pip:
+The libSSR Python package is available for installation via pip:

 .. code-block:: bash

     pip install libssr

-libSSR is also available for installation via conda:
+The libSSR Python package is also available for installation via conda:

 .. code-block:: bash